JaredDobry/Spectrum-Peak-Finder/README.md

 in the format
 Y-value(tab key)X-value
 so that the C++ code can interpret that tab key as the \t character and parse the data into the datamap.
-Data will be spat out into the same folder, in a new file C:/Data/DataOut.txt
+Data will be spat out into the same folder, in new files, one for each set of peak data C:/Data/Peak0.txt etc